“Gifts from Mother Earth,” presented to the Municipality of North Grenville by local artist Finian Paibomesai in 2022.

 Stories for the First Nations Peoples have always been a major tool of cultural transmission, holding the story, values, beliefs and spirituality of the people.
 Through their paintings, First Nation Artists transcends the verbal storytelling history of their People that enters into the realm of visual arts.
 In this, First Nation Artists hope their work will resonate and awaken an awareness that is at once exciting and empowering, a way for all people to understand an Aboriginal world view.
 Within this context, story telling through colour and imagery, First Nation Artist’s work will contribute to cultural revitalization, an awakening that continues to gather strength among the people to express and share the experience of being in and with the world, not masters of it.

-We can all take steps to raise understanding about residential schools and their ongoing effect on Indigenous Peoples.
+We can all take steps to raise understanding about residential schools and the ongoing effect on Indigenous Peoples.

 The Truth and Reconciliation Commission (TRC) published its final report in 2015 to create a historical account of the residential schools, help people to heal, and encourage reconciliation between Indigenous and non-Indigenous Canadians.